void-type/PaymentCalculator/README.md

 # Payment Calculator WPF
-This is a C#.NET loan amoritzation calculator with a WPF UI.
+Payment Calculator is a loan amoritzation calculator made with C#.Net and WPF.

 ## Features
-This project also contains the VoidType financial library, which is a replacement of the VB.NET Financial library that uses the decimal types for greater accuracy.
-There are overloads for double types to remain backward compatible.
+This project also contains the VoidType financial library, which is similar to the Microsoft.VisualBasic.Financial class library.
+It improves upon the VB.Net library by utilizing decimal number types for greater accuracy.
+There are double type overloads to remain API-compatible with the VB.Net Financial class.
+There is also a wrapper and interface that can be utilized in other projects to convert the static class for dependency injection.

-Once compiled it should be a single, portable 750KB exe file.
+Once compiled, the single, portable executable is around 750KB.

 ## Comments
-This application was created with the skills I gained in college.
-The idea came from a VB class assignment.
-The financial library was built from some research on the web and my own experience in finance class.
-Feel free to port this application or pass it around as per the license.
-I can't guarantee that it is bug-free, but it has been accurate in my test cases.
-If you find a bug, feel free to report it and I'll try to fix it.
-Unit tests may come in the future.
+This application has it's roots in Visual Basic class assignment I had in college.
+I wanted to port that assignment to C#, but there wasn't a compatible financial library available for C# at the time.
+Also, .Net was not open source.

+I replicated the Microsoft.VisualBasic.Financial class based on knowledge from my finance classes and reverse-engineering financial functions in Excel and VB.Net.
+I ran into some errata in the VB implementation when I was first developing the library.
+I believe I worked around them by using decimal types and using some improved logic, so my implementation will not be a perfect emulation.

+Refer to the license for appropriate use of the application or it's source code.
+I can't guarantee it will be bug-free, but there are some unit tests for common use-cases.